addrummond/ibex/docs/manual.md

 **Results**

-Each `DashedAcceptabilityJudgment` adds **two** lines to the results file if the "mode" option is set to "speeded acceptability".
+Each `DashedAcceptabilityJudgment` adds **two** lines to the results file if the "mode" option is set to `"speeded acceptability"`.
 If it is set to "self-paced reading", the number of lines is 1 + the number of words in the sentence.
 The first line(s) are the same as for the `DashedSentence` controller; the last line is the same as for the `Question` controller.

 ## VBox